 A member of our auction team will give you a call when we get to the lot(s) you are interested in and bid as per your instructions over the phone.
 You do not need to call us on auction day, and if you are bidding on several lots we will call you as and when we get to each lot.
 Please click here to register for remote bidding.

 We also have the option to bid through a secure area on our website.
 You will be able to see the bidding live and place your bid accordingly, click here for a guide to internet bidding.

 Please note, you will need to create an Auction Passport account (also used to read the legal packs which we recommend you do before bidding).
 Please ensure you register with the same email address you provide to us for the system to identify you.
 If you don’t follow these important steps you won’t be able to bid.

-As with any auction, if you are successful, your purchase will be legally binding, and you will exchange contracts on the fall of the gavel.
-A member of our staff will sign the contract/special conditions of sale on your behalf, in accordance with the terms and conditions, which are available with our remote bidding form.
+As with any traditional auction, if you are successful, your purchase will be legally binding, and you will exchange contracts on the fall of the gavel.
+A member of our staff will sign the contract/special conditions of sale on your behalf in accordance with the remote bidding terms and conditions.

 It is your responsibility to ensure you have completed all of your pre-auction checks which should include viewing the property, reading the legal pack (which can include costs in addition to the purchase price), checking the addendum for any changes to the catalogue, reading the important information, common auction conditions and remote bidding terms and conditions as well as arranging a survey and your finances (if applicable).